-Based in Brussels, Belgium, the duo travel extensively throughout Europe collaborating with a broad spectrum of artists/performers/clients whose artistic backgrounds vary from circus, dance, theatre, music, and more.
+Based in Belgium, the duo travel extensively throughout Europe collaborating with a broad spectrum of artists/performers/clients whose artistic backgrounds vary from circus, dance, theatre, music, and more.

 Driven by passion, innovative ideas, and a thirst for knowledge, Double Take - Cinematic Circus challenges themselves with each new project; all in pursuit of reaching their full artistic potential.

 He is French with a circus background having first studied at Ecole Nationale de Cirque de Châtellerault, then at Ecole de Cirque Balthazar, and finally at Ecole Supérieure des Arts du Cirque.

 The focus of his studies fell mainly on Floor Acrobatics, Teeterboard, and Banquine.

 Upon graduating from ESAC, he co-founded the company Acrobarouf with which he travelled the world for about 10 years performing many different acts/shows in many different environments.

 Raphael has performed on the streets, in the cabarets, all the way to the big stage of Cirque du Soleil ("Amaluna").

 With a life-long passion for cinema, Raphael picked up his first real camera during his two years on "Amaluna" and never looked back.

 He is fascinated by circus and by cinema and he is on a quest to build bridges between these two beautiful art forms which was the original source for creating Double Take - Cinematic Circus and that still drives the company today.